Rewilding Faith

-Each month has one theme.
-These are the big questions many of us carry after evangelicalism, fundamentalism, or harmful church experiences.
+Every month we take one theme and create space around it, especially the bits people usually rush past, avoid, or weaponise.
+These are the big questions many of us carry after dogmatic religion, fundamentalism, or harmful church experiences.

 The 2026 themes